Ty Montgomery: College career

 Montgomery played wide receiver at Stanford University from 2011 to 2014 under head coach David Shaw.
-He wore uniform number 88 during his first two seasons at Stanford.
-When he returned for his junior season with renewed vigor, Montgomery says he switched from No. 88 to No. 7 to represent his fresh start and his faith, citing the seventh day in Christianity.
+Montgomery wore uniform number 88 during his first two seasons at Stanford.
+When he returned for his junior season with renewed vigor, Montgomery says that he switched from No. 88 to No. 7 to represent his fresh start and his faith, citing the seventh day in Christianity.
 Prior to the start of Montgomery's junior season, Stanford announced they would retire uniform number 7 in honor of legendary Stanford quarterback John Elway and stated that "wide receiver Ty Montgomery and defensive end Aziz Shittu will be the last to wear that jersey at Stanford."

 As a freshman in 2011, Montgomery contributed on offense and special teams.
-On October 15, in a game against Washington State, he had three kick returns for 147 net yards and a touchdown.
-On November 19, against California, he had a 34-yard rushing touchdown on his lone carry of the game.
-In the Fiesta Bowl against Oklahoma State, he had seven receptions for 120 yards and a receiving touchdown.
-Montgomery had 24 receptions for 350 receiving yards and two receiving touchdowns to go along with 42 rushing yards and one rushing touchdown.
+On October 15 against Washington State, he had three kick returns for 147 net yards and a touchdown.
+On November 19 against California, Montgomery had a 34-yard rushing touchdown on his lone carry of the game.
+In the Fiesta Bowl against Oklahoma State, he had seven receptions for 120 yards and a touchdown.
+Montgomery had 24 receptions for 350 yards and two touchdowns to go along with two carries for 42 yards and a touchdown.

 As a sophomore in 2012, Montgomery continued his role on offense and special teams.
 Overall, he finished the season with 26 receptions for 213 yards and had 11 kick returns for 293 net yards for a 26.6 average.

 As a junior in 2013, Montgomery was a consensus All-American as a return specialist.
-On October 5, against Washington, he had four kick returns for 204 net yards and a touchdown.
-In the next game against Utah, he had eight receptions for 131 receiving yards to go along with three kick returns for 160 net yards and a touchdown.
-On November 23, against California, he had 160 receiving yards, four receiving touchdowns, and 31 rushing yards with a rushing touchdown.
-He led the nation with a 31.2-yard kickoff return average and scored two touchdowns.
-In addition, he had 61 receptions for 958 receiving yards and 10 touchdowns to go along with 159 rushing yards and two rushing touchdowns.
+On October 5 against Washington, he had four kick returns for 204 net yards and a touchdown.
+In the next game against Utah, Montgomery had eight receptions for 131 receiving yards to go along with three kick returns for 160 net yards and a touchdown.
+On November 23 against California, he had 160 receiving yards, four receiving touchdowns, and 31 rushing yards with a rushing touchdown.
+Montgomery led the nation with a 31.2-yard kickoff return average and scored two touchdowns.
+He also had 61 receptions for 958 receiving yards and 10 touchdowns to go along with 159 rushing yards and two rushing touchdowns.

 As a senior in 2014, Montgomery still produced for the Cardinal, but he did suffer through some regression.
 In the season opener against UC Davis, he had 77 receiving yards, one receiving touchdown, and a punt return touchdown.
-Overall, he finished his senior season with 61 receptions for 604 receiving yards and three touchdowns to go along with 144 rushing yards and a rushing touchdown.
-He finished his collegiate career with 172 receptions for 2,125 yards and 15 touchdown receptions.
+Overall, Montgomery finished his senior season with 61 receptions for 604 receiving yards and three touchdowns to go along with 144 rushing yards and a rushing touchdown.

+Montgomery finished his collegiate career with 172 receptions for 2,125 yards and 15 touchdown receptions.